Andrew Little (New Zealand politician): Second term and leadership (2014–2017)

 Little was criticised by some for perceived poor performance in television interviews, his low profile and poor name recognition with the general public.
 A Dominion Post assessment said "he has little charisma and a lack of new ideas" and criticised Labour's "bare platform".
 He was praised by political commentators early in his leadership for uniting the party caucus and averting the infighting that characterised David Cunliffe's tenure as leader, though at the expense of dropping many of the party's former policy proposals.

 In October 2016 Labour floated the idea of a levy on employers who imported offshore skilled labour rather than upskilled their domestic workers.
 Little responded to criticisms that it amounted to a "tax on immigrants", saying "If we want to make sure we've got the skills for the future ... for those employers who don't take on apprentices, don't invest in training, you can contribute a levy and that'll help to defray the cost of those who are doing the training".
 Little also criticised the number of travel visas granted to semi-skilled workers, citing statistics.
 Kirk Hope, Chief executive of Business New Zealand, criticised the proposal policy and warned that it would affect smaller businesses who are unable to recruit enough local workers.

 Little was sued for defamation by Lani and Earl Hagaman after he made statements linking a contract awarded to their company with donations they had made to the National Party.
 In April 2017, a jury cleared him of some of the charges, and were unable to reach a verdict on others.

 On 1 August 2017, Little resigned as Leader of the Labour Party due to the party's history of low results in polls, and was succeeded by deputy leader Jacinda Ardern.
 Little was later lauded by party supporters for "selflessly" putting aside his personal ambition to allow Ardern to lead the party, which saw a swift reversal of fortune for Labour and the opportunity to form a new government after the 2017 general election with New Zealand First and the Green Party.
 Little served as Labour's justice spokesperson over the election period.

-Cabinet Minister (2017–present)
+In Government, 2017–2023

+Little was a senior minister in the Sixth Labour Government led by Jacinda Ardern and Chris Hipkins between 2017 and 2023.
+He held twelve portfolios during the government's term.